 The Schönbrunn Palace gardens are also highly impressive, and free to visit, so it’s well worth walking around and absorbing their beauty!

-With such a diverse range of cultural activities and institutions crammed into a relatively small area, a visit to the Museum Quarter is ideal for any kind of traveler.
+With such a diverse range of cultural activities and institutions crammed into a relatively small area, a visit to the Museum Quarter is ideal for any kind of traveller.

 For art lovers, MUMOK and The Leopold Museum are some of the finest contemporary art galleries in the country.
 Museum Quarter is also home to one of the world’s finest natural history museums.